ibm-cloud-docs/databases-for-mysql/howto-migration.md

 - Your data set is smaller than 10 GB.
 - The network connection between the source and target databases is unstable or very slow.

-Before you begin migrating your data with mydumper, first see the [mydumper project](https://github.com/maxbube/mydumper) for details and step-by-step instructions on installation and necessary developer environment,
+Before you begin migrating your data with mydumper, first see the [mydumper project](https://github.com/maxbube/mydumper){: .external} for details and step-by-step instructions on installation and necessary developer environment,

-Next, refer to the [How to use mydumper](https://github.com/mydumper/mydumper#how-to-use-mydumper) page for information on using the mydumper and myloader tools to perform full data migration.
+Next, refer to the [How to use mydumper](https://github.com/mydumper/mydumper#how-to-use-mydumper){: .external} page for information on using the mydumper and myloader tools to perform full data migration.

 ## Tuning InnoDB Configurable Variables
 {: #migrating-config-variables}